How do I create a Terra Firma BioActive Setup?

 Layer 1 - Terra Firma substrate

 The bottom layer of your terrarium sits the bringer of life, the specialty terrarium soil known as Terra Firma.
 This specialty mix created by the dude is the staple for a living substrate.
-This substrate is specifically designed for biomes that can get quite hot, but have minor humidity spikes throughout the day.
+The BioDude handcrafted bioactive substrate for reptiles such as Ball Pythons, Corn Snakes, African Fat Tails, Blue Tongue Skinks, and many more semi tropical reptiles.
+Terra Firma is specifically designed for biomes that can get quite hot but have minor humidity spikes throughout the day.
 Not only does the Terra Firma not need a drainage layer, its design allows for proper water retention while holding all burrows and tunnels your critter creates!
 Terra Firma provides excellent organic nutrition for your vivarium by creating necessary air pockets for root development and plant health.
-These air pockets are also necessary for the springtails and isopods to create a sustainable population in the vivarium. .
-This substrate when used exactly as directed in the Dude's guide this substrate can last 10+ years in the terrarium without ever being changed.
+These air pockets are also necessary for the springtails and isopods to create a sustainable population in the vivarium.
+This substrate when used exactly as directed in the Dude's guide can last 10+ years in the terrarium without ever being changed.
 This mix should have at least a 3” layer in the terrarium.
 When this mix is added it should be dumped into a bucket full of water, and squeezed so it is saturated, but not dripping.
 This is the appropriate water balance that this soil will maintain during the life of the vivarium.

 Leaf litter is an absolute must when having a bioactive setup.
 Decaying plant matter is what drives the beginning process of the ecological cycle on the rainforest floor.
 As the terrarium progresses with age the leaves will eventually breakdown (with the help of the springtails and isopods) and put essential nutrients back into the soil.
 Leaves provide hiding spots for many small amphibians and reptiles as they forage on the forest floor looking for food.
 Leaves also help boost springtail and isopod levels in the terrarium.
-When initially seeding the terrarium with leaves I typically do a generous ½” layer.
-As the terrarium progesses with age, and the leaves start to breakdown.
-It is also recommended to utilize premium AAA Spag Moss.
-This moss provides excess moisture on the top of the substrate mix to help plants with shallow roots take hold.
-This moss also prevents the soil from sticking to your animals if they would venture on the floor of your terrarium, and also helps prevent ingestion of soil (especially with Chameleons).
-Prior to adding to the terrarium it is recommended to soak the moss in a bucket until saturated, but not dripping wet.
-Cover the substrate layer with a thin layer of moss that has a depth of about ½”.
-This will help retain moisture, and eventually breakdown putting essential nutrients back into the soil.
-It is important to use the moss sparingly, as it takes quite a bit of time to decompose.
+When initially seeding the terrarium with leaves I typically do a generous 1⁄2” layer.
+As the terrarium progresses with age, and the leaves start to breakdown.

 - Josh Halter